arnicas/d3-faq/README.md

   Or add the extension to your browser: https://github.com/mbostock/bl.ocks.org (scroll down)

+  Note that the bl.ocks.org site takes a few mins to catch up to changes on the gists site.

 **Path to d3 in a bl.ocks.org file:**

 Your d3 won’t display in the live page in a published gist/bl.ock if you don’t use the path to the online CDN (rather than your local version).
 Your error in your console will say “d3 cannot be found.”